argoproj/argo-rollouts/docs/features/specification.md

     matchLabels:
       app: guestbook

+  # WorkloadRef holds a references to a workload that provides Pod template
+  # (e.g. Deployment).
+If used, then do not use Rollout template property.
+  workloadRef:
+    apiVersion: apps/v1
+    kind: Deployment
+    name: rollout-ref-deployment

   # Template describes the pods that will be created.
-Same as deployment
+Same as deployment.
+  # If used, then do not use Rollout workloadRef property.
   template:
     spec:
       containers: